dmlc/dgl/examples/pytorch/gas/README.md

 Dataset
 ---------------------------------------
-The datasets used for edge classification are variants of DGL's built-in fake news datasets.
+The datasets used for edge classification are variants of DGL's built-in fake news datasets. **NOTE**: Same as the original fake news dataset, this variant is for academic use only as well, and commercial use is prohibited.
 The statistics are summarized as followings:

 **Politifact**